A Survey on Self-play Methods in Reinforcement Learning: Empirical Analysis

 \subsection{Video Games}

-In contrast to traditional board games and card games, video games often feature real-time actions, long time horizons and a higher level of complexity due to the broader range of possible actions and observations.
-Here, we illustrate some representative video games to demonstrate how self-play has advanced AI within these games.
+In contrast to traditional board games and card games, video games often feature real-time actions, long trajectories, and increased complexity stemming from a broader range of actions and observations.
+We illustrate representative video games showcasing self-play’s impact.